mahedvin/-Network-Reconnaissance-with-Nmap-Kali-Linux-Ubuntu/README.md

-# -Network-Reconnaissance-with-Nmap-Kali-Linux-Ubuntu
-Using Nmap to perform network reconnaissance on an Ubuntu VM from Kali Linux, and applying defensive countermeasures based on findings.
 # 🔍 Network Reconnaissance with Nmap — Kali Linux & Ubuntu

 > Using Nmap to perform network reconnaissance on an Ubuntu VM from Kali Linux, and applying defensive countermeasures based on findings.